-To respond to needs of the military, space, aeronautics, and astronautical industries, we respectfully submit for approval a Doctor of Philosophy in Space Operations.
-The required proposal is attached as well as the letter from me as university president confirming the adequacy of the university's library to serve the needs of the students in this degree.
+We respectfully submit for approval a Doctor of Philosophy (Ph.D.) in Forensic Cyberpsychology.
+The required proposal is attached as well as the letter from me, as university president, confirming the adequacy of the university's library to serve the needs of the students in this degree.